Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it means there is a logical reason or structure behind something that initially seems irrational or chaotic.
-The phrase suggests there’s a purpose behind what appears to be madness, with "method" symbolizing order within disorder.
+The idiom suggests there’s a purpose behind what appears to be madness, with "method" symbolizing order within disorder.

 Origin: